Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Three-way matching in a W-topology

 We now formally justify the use of the fluid model as an approximation of the stochastic system.
 In order to obtain a fluid approximation, we accelerate time and contract the state by some common scaling factor $k$.
 That is, we consider the sequence of scaled processes $\left\{\left({\bf N}^{(k)}(\cdot),{\bf Q}^{(k)}(\cdot)\right)\right\}_{k=1}^\infty$ such that

 for all $t\geq 0$ and $k\geq 1$.
 Moreover, to obtain a meaningful limit, the initial condition also needs to be of order $k$.

 Since time is accelerated by a factor of $k$, then the scaled abandonment rate is initially $\mathcal{O}\big(k^2\big)$, emptying the queues in $o(1)$ units of (re-scaled) time.
-Formally, since the $Q_i(\cdot)$ processes are upper bounded by GI/M/$\infty$ queues (where qubits only depart due to abandonments), we have
+Formally, since the $Q_i(\cdot)$ processes are upper bounded by GI/M/$\infty$ queues with potentially correlated services (where qubits only depart due to abandonments), we have

 for all $t>0$.
 Therefore, for the fluid limit, we only consider the case where $\left\|{\bf Q}^{(k)}(0)\right\|_1=0$, for all $k\geq 1$.
 In this case, we have the following sample path convergence result.